pass-the-salt/2024/content/english/speakers/_index.md

 **screen and projector:** you will have a very recent screen and projector.
 <br><br>

 **network access:** every participant who has accepted it during registration process will received a network access (we work to get non filtered SSH output among other things).
-We will try to set up an ethernet switch with less filtered as possible Internet access.

 <center><img src="/images/workshop-room.jpeg" height="153" width="204"  alt="workshop room"></center> <br><br>